-Another analysis of uncertainty that could also be presented in a cost-effectiveness plane is based on data from empirical trial-based studies and involves bootstrapping costs and effects [9].
-In trial-based empirical studies, patient-level data on costs and effects can be used to calculate a large number of cost-effectiveness ratios.
-This is achieved by drawing patient effect and cost data randomly from the two study groups and calculating the difference.
-This is done many times, often 1 000 times, and each time the patient data are replaced so that they can be selected again.
-Thus, bootstrapping results in a large number of cost-effectiveness ratios and a type of confidence (credibility) interval can be obtained by calculating the ICER values between which 95 percent of the draws lie.
+Another analysis of uncertainty that could also be presented in a cost-effectiveness plane is based on data from empirical trial-based studies and involves bootstrapping costs and effects [18].
+In trial-based studies, patient-level data on costs and effects can be used to calculate a large number of cost-effectiveness ratios.
+This is achieved by drawing patient or client effect and cost data randomly from the two study groups and calculating the difference.
+This is done many times, often 1 000 times, and each time the patient/client data are replaced so that they can be selected again.
+Thus, bootstrapping gives a large number of cost-effectiveness ratios.
+A type of confidence (credibility) interval can be obtained by calculating between which values 95% of the bootstrapped ICERs are found.
 A similar method can be used to describe the empirical (non-parametric) distribution of costs and effects separately, both from trials and from model simulations.